-Class of shares Target investor Reference currency Minimum initial investment and minimum holding Minimum subsequent investment Distribution policy A-EUR Institutional Investors EUR EUR 50,000 EUR 1,000 Accumulating shares A-USD Institutional Investors USD USD 50,000 USD 1,000 Accumulating shares B-EUR Retail Investors EUR EUR 5,000 EUR 1,000 Accumulating shares

-1 1 S-EUR Reserved to certain categories of investors approved by the Management Company EUR EUR 100,000 EUR 1,000 Accumulating shares S-USD Reserved to certain categories of investors approved by the Management Company USD USD 100,000 EUR 1,000 Accumulating shares C-EUR Managers and employees (and relatives thereof) of the Management Company and UCITS/UCIs managed by the Management Company EUR EUR 5,000 EUR 1,000 Accumulating shares Bcl- EUR Retail Investors EUR EUR 5,000 EUR 1,000 Accumulating shares a) Financial intermediaries that are prohibited by the local laws or regulations applicable to them to receive and/or retain any commissions or other non-monetary benefits; or b) Distributors providing portfolio management services and/or investment advice services on an independent basis (as defined by MiFID) within the EU; or c) Investors who have entered into a separate fee agreement with their distributor regarding the provision of non-independent advice services (as defined by MiFID) within the EU, and where such distributor does not receive and retain any commission or other non-monetary benefits.
+Class of shares Target investor Reference currency Minimum initial investment and minimum holding Minimum subsequent investment Distribution policy A-EUR Institutional Investors EUR EUR 50,000 EUR 1,000 Accumulating shares A-USD Institutional Investors USD USD 50,000 USD 1,000 Accumulating shares B-EUR Retail Investors EUR EUR 5,000 EUR 1,000 Accumulating shares S-EUR Reserved to certain categories of investors approved by the Management Company Reserved to certain EUR EUR 100,000 EUR 1,000 Accumulating shares S-USD categories of investors approved by the Management Company USD USD 100,000 EUR 1,000 Accumulating shares C-EUR Managers and employees (and relatives thereof) of the Management Company and UCITS/UCIs managed by the Management Company EUR EUR 5,000 EUR 1,000 Accumulating shares Bcl- EUR Retail Investors EUR EUR 5,000 EUR 1,000 Accumulating shares following:

-At the discretion of the Board of Directors, the Sub-Fund may be closed or re-opened for new subscriptions without any prior notice to existing shareholders.
+^{} At the discretion of the Board of Directors, the Sub-Fund may be closed or re-opened for new subscriptions without any prior notice to existing shareholders.
 For the avoidance of doubt, shareholders can continue to redeem and convert out their holdings in the Sub-Fund in accordance with the normal terms of the Prospectus even when the Sub-Fund is closed for subscription.

-Class Bcl shares will only be available to investors who are approved by the Management Company or any appointed distributor and, in case of subscription or distribution of Shares within the EU only, who are one of the following:
+^{} Class Bcl shares will only be available to investors who are approved by the Management Company or any appointed distributor and, in case of subscription or distribution of Shares within the EU only, who are one of the